acioran/overwatcher/README.md

   otherwise it is discarded and the test moves on.
 This can be used to add some randomness to a test.
 - RANDOM\_STOP - stop the random draw.
 All commands are sent to the device.
- -COUNT - Simply counts how many times a marker appears during the test.
+- COUNT - Simply counts how many times a marker appears during the test.
 All counts are displayed once one is incremented (increases the log file, but handels infinte tests easier).
 NOTE: there are two permanent counts in each test: the number of loops run (if it is infinite) and how many timeouts are left per loop.